TishukBogdana/Spring-App-Courseproject/README.md

 * Frontend: Vue.js
 0Auth is also used
 ## About project
 This project is an implementation of historical net about Ancient Rome.
+This product also has modest and laconic adaptive design which is comfortable for user.

 ## Functionality
 Unauthorized users of this product can: